SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Hasbro, Inc. - HAS

 (MENAFN- PR Newswire)

 NEW YORK, Nov.
-18, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Hasbro, Inc. ("Hasbro" or the "Company") (NASDAQ: HAS ).
+25, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Hasbro, Inc. ("Hasbro" or the "Company")

 Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.